aidotse/fedbird/README.md

 ## Setting up a client

 ### Provide local training and test data
-This example assumes that trainig and test data is available as 'test/mnist/data/train.csv' and 'test/mnist/data/test.csv'.
-Data can be downloaded from e.g. https://www.kaggle.com/oddrationale/mnist-in-csv, but there are several hosted versions available.
-To make testing flexible, each client subsamples from this dataset upon first invokation of a training request, then cache this subsampled data for use for the remaining lifetime of the client.
-The subsample size is configured as described in the next section.
+This code repo assumes that trainig and test data annotations are available at

+- fedbird/data/clientn/train.txt
+- fedbird/data/clientn/Annotation_images
+- fedbird/data/clientn/val.txt

+Get in touch with Ebba(ebba.josefson@ai.se) to get access to the dataset.
+But simple changes to the code can make it work for any object detection dataset.

 ### Configuring the tests
 We have made it possible to configure a couple of settings to vary the conditions for the training.
 These configurations are expsosed in the file 'settings.yaml':